 Here are a few Qualifying Life Event examples:

 Keep in mind, the special enrollment period only lasts for 60 days from the date of the qualifying event.
 In any case when you can anticipate the loss of coverage in advance, you have a 60 day window of opportunity.
-That’s your chance to call us and review your options to prevent a gap in your coverage.
+That’s your chance to call a HealthMarkets licensed agent and review your options to prevent a gap in your coverage.

-Mind the gap please – With a gap in your health coverage, if you get sick or something unexpected happens to your health, you will not be a happy camper.
+Mind the gap please – With a gap in your health coverage, if you get sick or something unexpected happens to your health, you will not be covered for any costs.
 To prevent the gap, you can speak with a licensed health insurance agent 60 days before your loss of coverage so that the minute your coverage expires you’re immediately covered with a replacement plan.

 5. HealthMarkets Reviews: How to Sign Up